NCEAS/eml/docs/eml-validation-refs.md

 EML.
 To run the parser, you must have Java installed.
 To execute it change into the lib directory of the release and run the 'runEMLParser' script passing your EML instance file as a parameter.
-There mat also be an [online
+There may also be an [online
-version](https://knb.ecoinformatics.org/emlparser) of this parser which is publicly accessible.
+version](https://knb.ecoinformatics.org/emlparser) of this parser, which is publicly accessible.
 The online parser will both validate your XML document against the schema as well as check the integrity of your references.